JordenNorton/JordenNorton/README.md

 ## 💼 Technical Skills
-- **RPA & Automation:** Proficient in Blue Prism, creating efficient automation solutions.
+- **RPA & Automation:** Certified and proficient in Blue Prism, creating efficient automation solutions.
 - **Programming:** Skilled in C#, with a growing expertise in .NET frameworks.
 - **Tools & Technologies:** Familiar with version control (Git), database management, and various development tools.